robertsn808/CaptureByChristian/replit.md

 ## Overview

-This is a sophisticated AI-powered media business platform built for "CapturedCCollective", a Hawaii-based media team specializing in cinematic, high-impact content creation.
-At CapturedCCollective, we blend professionalism with creativity to deliver Content and Cinematic visuals with Creative storytelling.
+This is a sophisticated AI-powered media business platform built for "CapturedCCollective", a Hawai'i-based media team built on the belief that content can be both clean and creative.
+Our name reflects who we are - a collective of creators focused on Content, Cinematic vision, and Creative execution.
+With premium gear, real-world experience, and a commitment to excellence, we deliver professional-grade visuals that leave a lasting impression.
 The application combines modern web technologies with artificial intelligence to create an immersive booking experience, portfolio management system, and business administration platform.

 ## User Preferences